cselleck/python_challenge/README.md

 ### Technologies
 * Python

-## See the main.py files in the PyBank and PyPoll files for the code
+## See the main.py app in the PyBank and PyPoll folders for the code used in this project.